Witness Music was created out of a vision in the mind of our founder, Garin Hess. In the spring of

 LOG at Cottonwood High School and MountainView High School in Orem.

-Jason Robison conducting.
+Jason Robison and Shane Mickelsen conducting.

 Performances also at State Prison and Draper and Provo MTC.